iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/folium.rst

     <iframe src="../../../_static/NI_Transport.html" height="600px" width="100%"></iframe>

+|br| To begin, launch Jupyter Notebooks as you have in the previous exercises, and begin to work through
+the notebook (``Week3/Folium.ipynb``).

 .. note::

     Below this point is the **non-interactive** text of the notebook.
 To actually run the notebook, you'll need to